 Add Droplets to a Load Balancer Using the Control Panel

-When you add Droplets to a load balancer, the Droplets start in a DOWN state and remain in a DOWN state until they pass the load balancer’s health check.
-Once the backends have passed the health check the required number of times, they are marked healthy and the load balancer begins forwarding requests to them.
+When you add Droplets to a load balancer, the Droplets start in a DOWN state and remain there until they pass the load balancer’s health check.
+Once a backend has passed the health check the required number of times, it is marked healthy and the load balancer begins forwarding requests to it.

 The Frontend section displays graphs related to requests to the load balancer itself: